Pheterov/sql-ecommerce-analytics-portfolio/README.md

 **Monthly Revenue Breakdown: New vs Returning Customers**

-*Dates are shown as MM-YY fo compactness.*
+*Dates are shown as MM-YY for compactness.*

 | month       | new_customer_revenue | returning_customer_revenue | new_revenue_pct | returning_revenue_pct |
 |------------|----------------------|----------------------------|----------------|----------------------|